-(3) above) Failure to act properly upon the receipt of a complaint or to notify immediate ely the 4 Licensing Officer.
-Failure to notify the Council of any changes, including change of address from 3 where the business operates within 14 days.
-Failure to disclose in writing within 7 days details of any conviction or police 12 caution imposed on him to the licensing section.
-Failure to ensure that an appropriate certificate of motor insurance covers every 6 vehicle operated by him under the licence.
+& (3) above) Failure to act properly upon the receipt of a complaint or to notify immediate ely 4 the Licensing Officer.
+Failure to notify the Council of any changes, including change of address fro m 3 where the business operates within 14 days.
+Failure to disclose in writing within 7 days details of any conviction or policity ce 12 caution imposed on him to the licensing section.
+Failure to ensure that an appropriate certificate of motor insurance cove ers 6 every vehicle operated by him under the licence.
 Failure to obtain appropriate public liability insurance for the premises or to 4 produce the same.
 Failure to ensure that every driver has a private hire licence and badge.
-4 Failure to keep a copy of the conditions at the premises or to make the same 4 available for inspection by passengers.
-Failure to make the Operator's licence available for inspection. (see LGMP s56 (4) above 6 (See Lawif Sou (4) above
+4 Failure to keep a copy of the conditions at the premises or to make the sam ne 4 available for inspection by passengers.
+Failure to make the Operator's licence available for inspection.
+6 (see LGMP s56 (4) above